thejjw/sunbeam-charms/charms/neutron-k8s/README.md

-`certificates`: To retrieve generated certificates from Vault `ingress-internal`: To expose service on underlying internal network `ingress-public`: To expose service on public network
+`certificates`: To retrieve generated certificates from Vault `ingress-internal`: To expose service on underlying internal network `ingress-public`: To expose service on public network `ironic-api`: To receive the service readiness signal from the `ironic-k8s` charm.

 ## OCI Images